bfintal/Page-Builder-Sandwich-old/readme.txt

 3. Install & activate the plugin
 4. Create your content:
 	* Click the "Columns" button while editing your posts and pages to insert your columns, or
-	* Click on the "Add Media" button to insert shortcodes
+	* Click on the "Add Media" button, then "Insert Post Element" to insert shortcodes
 5. Click, drap, drop, edit away on your visual editor

 == Screenshots ==